About Dental Technology

 Only those persons registered with the College may use the restricted title of Registered Dental Technologist in Ontario.
-Members of the College must use the designation RDT and their full name as it appears on the College’s public register in the course of providing or offering to provide dental technology services.
+Registrants of the College must use the designation RDT and their full name as it appears on the College’s public register in the course of providing or offering to provide dental technology services.

 What do Registered Dental Technologists do?

 RDTs use a variety of specialized tools, techniques, materials, and technologies (including computer-aided design and manufacturing) to produce bridges, crowns, dentures, implants, orthodontic and other dental devices.
 The unique nature of these devices—no two patients are the same—means that, as well as being technically competent, the RDT must be creatively adept and knowledgeable about the possibilities and limitations of a wide range of materials.

 An RDT may also work directly with the patient at a ‘shade taking’ appointment where the RDT matches the colour tones of the device with the patient’s natural tooth colour.
 Later, they may, under the supervision of a dentist, meet the patient at what is called a ‘try-in’, where the device is tried in the patient’s mouth, by the dentist, to check for a good fit before being completed.

 Some RDTs also support the development of future professionals through their work in dental technology education programs, and others may focus on the development of new technology, techniques and products through their work with component manufacturers and suppliers.